-Jean Thomas is Assistant Professor at Queen’s Law.
+Jean Thomas is an Associate Professor at Queen’s Law.
 She is joint convenor of the Colloquium in Legal and Political Philosophy.
 She is a graduate of the University of Toronto with a Master of Arts in English Literature and a Juris Doctor, as well as of New York University, with a Master of Laws and a doctorate in law.
 Prior to joining Queen’s, Professor Thomas was a Post-doctoral Fellow at Stanford University’s McCoy Center for Ethics in Society and a Max Weber Fellow at the European University Institute.

 Questions at the intersection of Ethics, Meta-Ethics, and the Philosophy of Law:

 - The effect of coercion on law’s normativity

 - The nature of cultural norms

 For a full list of publications and other information, please see Professor Thomas' CV.

 - Public Rights, Private Relations, Oxford University Press, 2015.
 (Hard copy | Oxford Scholarship Online)